B35 (New York City bus): History

 In 2018, the B35 was considered for conversion from 40 ft buses to articulated buses (or 60 ft buses).
 3 New Flyer XN60 buses were delivered for clearance testing by the beginning of summer 2018, with full operation of artics beginning September 2, 2018.
 The XN60s are the first CNG powered articulated buses in New York City, being assigned to Jackie Gleason Depot.
 The B35 Limited is also being considered for conversion to Select Bus Service, a bus rapid transit system operated by NYC Bus.

 Bus lanes for the B35 on Church Avenue between East 7th Street and Marlborough Road were put into effect in October 2019.

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, all B35 local buses would operate to Sunset Park at all times, and closely-spaced stops would be removed.
-The eastern part of the B35 Limited would be replaced by the B55, a new Select Bus Service route running from Kensington to John F. Kennedy International Airport via Church Avenue, New Lots Avenue, Linden Boulevard, and North and South Conduit Avenue.
+The B35 Limited would be replaced by the B55, a new Crosstown or Select Bus Service route running from Kensington to John F. Kennedy International Airport via Church Avenue, New Lots Avenue, Linden Boulevard, and North and South Conduit Avenue.

+Starting from 2023, the B35 and B70 had its terminal changed in Sunset Park due to NYCDEP sewer work.
+Rather than terminating at 39th Street and 1st Avenue, instead it would make a right onto 2nd Avenue, then terminate and start at 37th Street.
+B35 buses also made an extra stop at 37 Street and 4th Avenue, serving the 36th Street (BMT Fourth Avenue Line) during this time.
+However, due to the lot buses used to turn around at Sunset Park being repurposed after NYCDEP work, this became a permanent service pattern, starting January 11, 2026.

+Incidents

+On March 19, 2021, two buses (#1103 and #1107) nearly collided into each other and caused a gridlock, intersecting 13th Avenue and 39th Street.
+Both drivers exited their buses and instructed each other to back their buses up, where their quarrel was filmed.
+As one of the pedestrians was filming the commotion, one of the bus drivers attempted to snatch the phone from the pedestrian who was approaching him, but failed.
+A third bus driver in league with MTA, who was a passenger on one of the buses, helped guide traffic so that one of the buses could go through.
+Both MTA drivers involved in this incident were temporarily suspended due to operational, conduct, and mask violations.
+It was later revealed that a minivan and a shipping container were illegally parked on one side of the street.